kkalamarski/pdf-generation-javascript/Readme.md

 ## PDF Generation using Client Side Javascript

 As developers, we very often take advantage of already existing solutions.
-It this case it’s also applicable.
+In this case it’s also applicable.
 We don’t need to reinvent the wheel.
 We will use two well-established javascript libraries - `html2canvas` and `jsPDF` to get the job done.
 Let’s start with something basic.

 The idea is to “screenshot” the part of the page that we want to print and then insert it into the PDF file.